 All good things come to an end

 The golden age of wrestling is well and truly over.
-World of Sport (the programme that included wrestling), eventually disappeared from our screens along with it’s popular host Dickie Davies.
+World of Sport (the programme that included wrestling), eventually disappeared from our screens.
 Wrestling is still fondly remembered – mention Big Daddy and Giant Haystacks will also come up in conversation; mention World of Sport and Dickie Davies will also come up.
 Saturdays at 4pm still reminds many of the glory days of Wrestling.

 An expanded story on the glory days of when sport ruled on Saturdays is featured in the new hardback book, Section N Underpass.
 Get the rundown by clicking the image below:

 Further recommended retro reading: Spot the Ball – nostalgic gambling